Cofinex Trading Down 3.4% Over Last 7 Days (CNX)

 About Cofinex

-Cofinex was first traded on March 17th, 2020.
+Cofinex’s launch date was March 17th, 2020.
 Cofinex’s total supply is 500,000,000 tokens and its circulating supply is 2,100,000 tokens.
+Cofinex’s official message board is medium.com/@cofinex.
 Cofinex’s official Twitter account is @cofinexexchange and its Facebook page is accessible here.
-Cofinex’s official message board is medium.com/@cofinex.
-Cofinex’s official website is www.cofinex.io.
+The official website for Cofinex is www.cofinex.io.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Cofinex directly using US dollars.
-Investors seeking to trade Cofinex should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cofinex using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Cofinex directly using US dollars.
+Investors seeking to acquire Cofinex should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cofinex using one of the aforementioned exchanges.

 Receive News & Updates for Cofinex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cofinex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.